Urgent Diplomatic Talks Between EU and Iran

 Channel 12 Reports Major Strike on Khamenei Compound

-- Israeli military forces dropped approximately 20 bombs on a compound belonging to Iran's Supreme Leader Ayatollah Ali Khamenei, according to Israel's Channel 12.
+Israeli military forces dropped approximately 20 bombs on a compound belonging to Iran's Supreme Leader Ayatollah Ali Khamenei.
+The strike represented a significant escalation in the ongoing conflict.
+Israel has not officially commented on specific military targets.

 Iran Denies Targeting Civilian Infrastructure